 We believe in appropriate technology; we teach and foster creative use of materials, and minimize unnecessary expense and waste.
-We prefer re-usables to recyclables, and in general we like minimally processed technology.
+We prefer re-usables to recyclables, compostables to most other forms of refuse, and in general we like minimally processed technology.
 It doesn't take much work to recycle lettuce in the garden, but if you buy it in a bag you've got a bag on your hands.
 This leads to one of Erica's favorite teaching points:

 A Permanent Solution to a Temporary Problem is a Permanent Problem.

-Bananas do fine in their own skins; Easter eggs do fine in straw baskets that can be dropped on thje compost heap when they wear out.
+Bananas do fine in their own skins.
+Eggs do fine in straw baskets that can be dropped on the compost heap when they wear out.
 We don't need "durable" packaging for hamburgers.
-We don't need concrete sidewalks to latrines we're planning to move in 2 years.
+We don't need centuries' worth of concrete sidewalk to reach latrines we're planning to move in 2 years.
 You get the picture.

 Sometimes you have these things, and you need to deal with them.
-Whether you'd like to cut down on your trash pile, clear your home of "potentially useful" items, gain some "actually useful" space, or get started on a craft project without taking the time to build up a sufficient supply of paper-towel rolls, here is a list of resources in the Portland area (and some other cities) for converting old junk into creative capital.
+Whether you'd like to cut down on your trash pile, clear your home of "potentially useful" items, gain some "actually useful" space, or get started on a craft project with a clear conscience, here is a list of resources in the Portland area (and some other cities) for converting old junk into creative capital.

 Craigslist -- searchable classified ads, with many posting categories free.
 A great way to get actual money for old junk, with the option of getting the buyer to come haul it away.
 People will buy anything; computers, appliances, scrap metal, furniture.
 List is divided into local areas, so you can contact only people who are close enough to stop by for your garage sale.

 SCRAP - the School and Community Re-Use Action Project: they take all kinds of craft materials, yardage, office supplies, and often have weird things like overstock tea cannisters and pampas grass plumes.
 Bargain prices.